Program Information

 About

-In Fall 2019 under the UCLA Bruin Resource Center, the Bruin Underground Scholars program was developed to support the academic experiences of students that identify as formerly incarcerated and/or system impacted.
-Understanding that our students come from a plethora of walks, we honor the lived experiences of those that have dealt with the direct and indirect experiences of the carceral system.
+In Fall 2019, under the UCLA Bruin Resource Center, the Bruin Underground Scholars program was developed to support the academic experiences of students who identify as formerly incarcerated and/or system-impacted.
+Understanding that our students come from a plethora of walks, we honor the lived experiences of those who have dealt with the direct and indirect experiences of the carceral system.

 Services

-A few of the resources BGS offers includes:
+A few of the resources BUS offers includes:

 In order to access these resources you must be considered an active member and satisfy our eligibility requirements.
 For specific information regarding prospective students, continuing or graduate students please see the appropriate tab under “For Students.”